CIS565-Fall-2020/Project3-CUDA-Path-Tracer/README.md

 ## Mesh Bounding Box

 When a mesh is loaded, the minimum and maximum x, y, and z values are saved to form an axiss aligned bounding box.
 When this option is turned on, a ray will first be tested against the bounding box of the mesh to see if there is an intersection.
 If there is, then all of the triangles in the ray will be tested.
 This optimization is significant when there are many triangles in a mesh.
-For the mesh I tested, the average time per iteration without a bounding box was 664 ms and the average time for iteration with a bounding box was 662 ms.
+For the mesh I tested, the average time per iteration without a bounding box was 664 ms and the average time for iteration with a bounding box was 662 ms. I referenced [Scratchapixel](https://www.scratchapixel.com/lessons/3d-basic-rendering/minimal-ray-tracer-rendering-simple-shapes/ray-box-intersection) for an equation to solve a ray box intersection.

 # Performance Analysis